locationtech/geomesa/docs/user/accumulo/commandline.rst

 ``compact``
 ^^^^^^^^^^^

 Incrementally compact tables for a given feature type.
-This can be used with data age-off to ensure that expired rows are physically deleted from disk - see :ref:`ageoff_accumulo` for more information.
-It can also be used to speed up queries by removing entries that are duplicated or marked for deletion.
-This may be useful for a static data set, which will not be automatically compacted by Accumulo once the size stops growing.
+`Compactions <https://accumulo.apache.org/1.9/accumulo_user_manual.html#_compaction>`__ in Accumulo will merge multiple data files into a single file, which has the side effect of permanently deleting rows which have been marked for deletion.
+Compactions can be triggered through the Accumulo shell; however queuing up too many compactions at once can impact the performance of a cluster.
+This command will handle compacting all the tables for a given feature type, and throttle the compactions so that only a few are running at one time.

 ======================== =============================================================
 Argument                 Description